-I conducted enquiries regarding potential outward claims against the directors of the Company and in addition received advice from my legal Counsel in respect of those potential claims.
-Based upon this advice claims were filed against the directors of the Company, and all of these have now been settled successfully.
+Enquiries were conducted in respect of potential outward claims against the directors of the Company and advice sought from legal Counsel in respect of those potential claims.
+Based upon this advice, claims were filed against the directors of the Company, and all of these have now been settled successfully.